Team Energy Profile

-Congratulations, these Elements make up this team’s energy formula.
+These are the 5 core Elements that make up this team’s Energy Formula.
 They are a large part of what makes them who they are.
 They are fundamental to the team’s personality and identity, to what drives them and what they’re good at.

 They can be a guide for the work this team excels at.
 They will help identify the projects they’re likely to be successful in, the things they will be naturally motivated to do and find the most fulfillment from.
 They work together to form the chemistry of this team.